-If you are, like me, one of the people that thought the flamingos live on any random beach in Aruba, you are sadly mistaken.
+If you are, like me, one of the people who thought the flamingos lived on any random beach in Aruba, you are sadly mistaken.
 Social Media led you to believe, that Aruba is the “flamingo island” of the Caribbean.
 But this could not be further from the truth.

 Unlike Curacao or Bonaire, flamingos are not native animals to Aruba.
-This means, there is only one place on the island where you can actually see them: Flamingo Beach at Renaissance Island of the Renaissance Wind Creek Aruba Resort.
+This means, there is only one place on the island where you can actually see them: Flamingo Beach at Renaissance Island.
+It belongs to the Renaissance Wind Creek Aruba Resort.

 Table of Contents

-- Three ways to visit Flamingo Beach on Renaissance Island in Aruba
+- How to Get to Flamingo Beach in Aruba

-- How to get to Renaissance Island in Aruba
+- How to Take the Free Shuttle Service to Renaissance Island

-- Are the flamingos of Aruba on Renaissance Island free?
+- Are the Flamingos in Aruba on Renaissance Island Free?

-Three ways to visit Flamingo Beach on Renaissance Island in Aruba
+How to Get to Flamingo Beach in Aruba

-1. being a hotel guest at the Renaissance Aruba Resort
+1. staying as a hotel guest at the Renaissance Aruba Resort

 2. booking a spa package in the Renaissance Island Cove Spa

-3. buy a day pass for Renaissance Island
+3. buying a day pass for Renaissance Island (what we did)

-Book a spa package at the Renaissance Island Cove Spa
+2. Book a Spa Package at the Renaissance Island Cove Spa

-You can reserve your day pass three days in advance, here.
+You can reserve your day pass three days in advance here.
 The island day pass costs USD 125 p.p.
-This includes transfer to the island, lunch, and a free drink.
+This includes a transfer to the island, lunch, and a free drink.
 You may also use all the amenities (besides the spa).
 You need to bring your own towel.

-We only found out very late about how hard it is to actually go to the island.
+My opinion on this: We only found out very late about how hard it is to go to the island.
 Therefore we had to pray to get a day pass and luckily we did.
 In hindsight, I would suggest staying at the hotel in the first place, this saves a lot of money and trouble.
 For booking click here.

-How to get to Renaissance Island in Aruba
+How to Take the Free Shuttle Service to Renaissance Island

 If you have managed to book any of the three aforementioned methods – you are clear to go see the flamingos at Renaissance Island.
 There is only one way to reach Renaissance Island, and that is by boat.